devitocodes/devito/benchmarks/user/README.md

 automatically be run in aggressive mode, that is as `op.apply(autotune='aggressive')`.

-The autotuning method can be selected with `-a ... `
+The autotuning mode can be selected with `-a mode `

 `benchmark.py` uses the so called "pre-emptive" auto-tuning, which implies two
 things: